 Little Horton Lane

-You can seek any recorded information that you think we may hold.
+You can seek any non-personal recorded information that you think we may hold.

 If the information is environmental, we will respond according to the Environmental Information Regulations (EIR) 2004.

 If the information is your own personal data, then you should make a subject access request under the Data Protection Act (DPA) 1998, and not under the FOI Act.
-See below for how to make DPA requests.
+See above for details on how to access your own personal data.

 The FOI Act requires certain information to be supplied before we can respond to your request:

 - your real name – we do not have to respond to requests submitted under a pseudonym;

 - your address (email addresses are acceptable); and

 - a description of the information you wish to obtain;